cap-js/docs/guides/databases-postgres.md

 Productively, you can leverage the [PostgreSQL on SAP BTP, hyperscaler option](https://discovery-center.cloud.sap/serviceCatalog/postgresql-hyperscaler-option) to connect to a PostgreSQL offering from the cloud provider.

 For local development and testing, you can conveniently run PostgreSQL in a [docker container](#using-docker).
-With the improved [Testcontainers support](https://spring.io/blog/2023/06/23/improved-testcontainers-support-in-spring-boot-3-1) introduced in Spring Boot 3.1, you can create PostgreSQL containers on the fly for local development or testing purposes.

 ### Using Docker